+Each event described by \eqref{eq:fx} represents a measured energy impact, or dose, $x$ causing an irreversible effect or hazard over a group of individual entities leading to a survival probability of those entities.
+As \eqref{eq:fx} represents a nonextensive process, an appropiate set of composition rules must be developed in order to find the effect of several combined events on the group of entities.

-As it has just been exposed, if those composition rules are defined keeping the superposition principle for the dose, the survival fractions are not independent of each other and \emph{vice versa}, if the survival fractions are multiplicative, the dose becomes non additive \cite{kaniadakis2005}.
-So, other biophysical properties of radiation tissue interaction need to be taken into account in order to perform a meaningful composition.
+As it has just been exposed, if those composition rules are defined keeping the superposition principle for the dose, the probabilities are not independent of each other and \emph{vice versa}, if the probabilities are multiplicative, the dose becomes non additive \cite{kaniadakis2005}.
+Luckily, the nonextensive thermostatistics provides tools to find the right expressions in each case \cite{nivanen-2003-52,borges-2004-340,Kalogeropoulos2005408,kaniadakis2005}.

-Let us suppose several radiation events occur so separate in time that physical consequences of one of them are independent from the others.
-In other words, survival probabilities for individual radiation doses are independent.
-The survival fraction should then be the product of partial fractions, and for the whole treatment,
+If the survival probabilities are independent, the total probability for two events $A$ and $B$ is $f_{AB} = f_{A}f_{B}$.
+So the nonextensive sum must be constructed as $x \oplus y = x + y - xy$ and we can write,